SlainixGD/eduviz/README.md

 ## More

-For more details, refer to the documentation.
+For more details, contact me at contact@slainix.fr or @slainix on discord.